Enhance Your Major

 Service Learning Programs

 International Service Learning Program to provide services in an international setting.encourages and supports students, faculty and staff who are interested in community service opportunities and who want to combine their academic studies with community service.
 In addition, students may also participate in the

 The Mission of the Office of Research is to promote and support research, scholarship, and creative activities. support students for supplies and expenses required for conducting the research or creative activity.
 The Office of Research also sponsors the University Wide Undergraduate Research Symposium.

 In addition to University-wide scholarships, the Institute offers scholarships and assistantships to outstanding undergraduate and graduate students.
 These scholarship programs include the , , and .

-Annually, fine arts majors have numerous opportunities for national and foreign travel, sponsored by the department..
-The department also supports students to participate in symposia, workshops, exhibitions, and expositions.
+Annually, fine arts majors have numerous opportunities for national and foreign travel, sponsored by the department.
+Travel Scholarships and Grants are available to help students.
+The department also provides financial support for students to participate in symposia, workshops, exhibitions, and expositions.

 All undergraduate and graduate students are encouraged to participate in internship programs.
 Students in various art related disciplines such as interior design, graphic design and museum studies receive academic credits while working in a professional setting.

 The Student Art League (SAL) organizes field trips and other students activities such as art exhibitions.
 In addition to joining the Student Art League, students may also participate in the Student Government (SGA) and other student organizations.